ldn-softdev/jsl/README.md

 ##### 4. expand JSON containers (`-e` explained)
 if mapped JSON value (through `-m` or `-M`) is pointing to JSON array or object (a.k.a. iterable), then it's possible to subject the mapped iterable to the column update.
-The option `-e` does the trick, but it has to preceed every option `-m` where such subjection is required. if option `-e` precedes `-M`, then it's applied to all listed labels.
+The option `-e` does the trick, but it has to precede every option `-m` where such subjection is required. if option `-e` precedes `-M`, then it's applied to all listed labels.

 Let's work with previously auto-generated table, but first clean it up: